 I am interested!
 What do I do next?

-Dr. Naficy is proud to be the first surgeon in the Seattle area offering this minimally invasive procedure.
-If you are considering this procedure we encourage you to contact our office using this surgical consultation form.
+Naficy Plastic Surgery was the first clinic in the Seattle area offering this minimally invasive procedure over 20 years ago.
+If you are considering this procedure we encourage you to contact our office using this consultation form.

 Patient ReviewsView »